bcoles/kasld/docs/kaslr.md

   the randomization code picks a wider grid.
 See [Default text base](#default-text-base-and-kaslr-alignment).
-- **search space** — how many slots a quantity could still be in, given the evidence.
-The readout states it against the set the row narrows (`24 of 505`), which is the brute-force cost of that row.
+- **search space** — how many slots a quantity could still be in, given the evidence, which is the brute-force cost of that row.
+The readout carries the count, and states it against the set the row narrows wherever that set is a window rather than an address width (`24 of 512`).
 See [usage.md](usage.md#default-text-mode).
 - **entropy** — the number of random bits in the placement, `log2(slots)`; the same fact as the search space, expressed as a logarithm, and shown as